-Withdrawal - Students who officially withdraw from a class between the first 25% point of the class to the 75% of the class receive a grade of W. Students in the MHSA and HSA programs are required to obtain their advisor's signature for withdrawal from any course.
-If a student is unable to complete any of his/her classes and is physically unable to come to file the Change of Registration, the student is required to send a letter to the Program Director asking to withdraw from the course prior to the withdrawal deadline.
+Withdrawal - Students who officially withdraw from a class between the first 25% point of the class to the 75% of the class receive a grade of W. Students in the HLS programs are not required to obtain their advisor's signature for withdrawal from any course, however it is STRONGLY encouraged.
+Students in the HLS programs should make an appointment with their advisors and financial aid before dropping any course or changing registration status.
+If a student is unable to complete any of their classes and is physically unable to complete the Change of Registration on their own, the student is required to notify the Program Director asking to withdraw from the course prior to the withdrawal deadline.

-Forced Withdrawal - In some cases a "Change of Registration" may be initiated by the HSA Administration to remove a student from a course.
+Forced Withdrawal - In some cases a "Change of Registration" may be initiated by the HLS Administration to remove a student from a course.
 This action is taken at the discretion of the Program Director after consultation with faculty any time the safety or well-being of that student, client, other students, or agency personnel are in jeopardy.
 The action will also be instituted if the student has failed to follow the procedures, regulations, prerequisites, or requirements of the College or when the student has gained registration in a class by misrepresentation (refer to academic advising on subsequent pages).

 Tuition and Fees- The tuition and fee schedule for the University is distributed at registration and is available in Student Services and through the College Office.
 Course fees vary per course.
 Included in course fees are liability insurance, equipment and technology services.
 Petition for Tuition Refund-The University permits a student to apply for a tuition refund in the event of unusual circumstances preventing timely withdrawal from a course.
 The student must initiate and complete the "Petition for Tuition Adjustment Form" (Registrar).
 It is the student's responsibility to provide any documentation needed.
 The student may request support from the Dean's office for the petition.
 The student will be notified of the decision for refund reimbursement after review by the Variance Committee.

 Student Complaints - At any time during the regular academic year, a student with a complaint regarding course content, presentation of content, conduct of students, or conduct of faculty in the classroom is to directly address that complaint with the instructor teaching the course.
-If, after having done so, the student believes that his/her concerns have not been adequately addressed, the student may pursue these concerns according to the following sequence:
+If, after having done so, the student believes that their concerns have not been adequately addressed, the student may pursue these concerns according to the following sequence:

-o review with the course director
+- o review with the course director

-o review with the Program Director
+- o review with the Program Director

+- o review with the Chair of the Department

+- o review with the Associate Dean, College of Health Professions

-o review with the Dean, College of Health Professions
+- o review with the Dean, College of Health Professions